Abstract divisorial spaces and arithmetic intersection numbers: Global theory on proper varieties

-We illustrate the notion $S$-nef and $S$-ample in our running example.
+We illustrate these positivity notions in our running example.
 For generalizations to toric varieties, we refer to \cite{bmps-2016}.
 In this reference, only finitely many local metrics of an adelic toric metric are allowed to be different from the canonical metric, but the characterization remains the same and the arguments are easily adapted.

 \begin{example} We continue with the Example \ref{semipositive adelic metrics in running example} where $X=\mathbb P_K^1$ for $K=\mathbb Q$ and $S=(\Q, \Omega, \mathcal A,\nu)$ is the canonical structure of a proper adelic curve on $\Q$.
 For $D=[\infty]$, we have the corresponding piecewise linear function $\Psi(u) =\min(u,0)$ on $\R$.
 We have seen that a semipositive toric $S$-Green function $g_D$ is induced by family of corresponding concave functions $(\psi_v)_{v \in \Omega}$ with $\psi_v- \Psi=O(1)$.
 Then $L=\OO_X(D)$ is a toric line bundle which we endow with the semipositive toric metric $\metr$ induced by $g_D$.
 We will also consider the canonical metric $\metr_{\rm can}$ of $L$ which is the semipositive toric metric of $L$ corresponding to the concave function $\Psi$ itself (for all $v \in \Omega$).